osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysis.md

 Fault impact analysis starts with each error source and the optional **when** condition associated with it.
 The element of the condition become the original fault and the out propagation identified by the error source the first level effect.
 If the error source has multiple error types, i.e., a type set, the impact trace is generated for each error type.

+> If the component has a component error behvior specification that includes error events, then the error event is considered an error source if it triggers a transition to an error behavior state that itself results in an out propagation, i.e., is identified in an out propagation condition declaration.

 For each component the outgoing propagations follow the connections or bindings to their destination component until an error sink, an outgoing error propagation external to the outermost system, or a cycle in the propagation are detected.
 For each incoming propagation error paths are used to identify outgoing propagations.
 If no error paths are specified for an incoming error propagation then all outgoing propagations are assumed to be affected by it.